 Hay, vegetables, and a little bit of fruits or treats make up a large part of a guinea pig’s diet.
-But did you know that they can eat flowers as well?
-Some even contain vitamins and nutrients that can boost a piggie’s health.
+However, did you know that guinea pigs can eat flowers as well?
+Some even contain vitamins and nutrients that can boost a piggy's health.
 However, not every flower is safe for them to consume.
 Most of the flowers that are dangerous for cavies can upset their gastrointestinal systems.
 It’s important for us, their human friends, to know which kinds are okay to be in their tummies and which kind are essential for their health.

-Here are some flowers that you can include in your guinea pig’s diet:
+Here are some herbal supplement that you can include in your guinea pig’s diet:

 Guinea pigs can eat the yellow-orange flowers of these plants twice a week.
 They are rich in fiber, can help with digestion, and assist in dealing with parasites and worms.
 Marigold can also be used as an ointment form to be used if your piggie suffers an external injury.